 Exquisite Dining Options-

-I am a self proclaimed fit foodie so I love food that is fresh, delicious and good for my body.
-Thankfully, with 23 restaurants, bars and cafes on property there are choices to fit every type of guest.
-And, with an on-site garden I knew the chefs cared about feeding their guests the freshest foods available.
+I am a self-proclaimed fit foodie so I love food that is fresh, delicious and good for my body and it’s a foodie paradise at this Waldorf Astoria Resort in Puerto Rico.
+Thankfully, with 23 restaurants, bars and cafes on property, there are choices to fit every type of guest.
+And, with an on-site garden, I knew the chefs cared about feeding their guests the freshest foods available.
 My favorites were:

 Parents and kids alike will enjoy the fantastic teppan show at Blossoms.
 Here you get to take front seat as your meal is prepared right before your eyes by the talented (and entertaining) chefs.
 Your little one may even get the chance to try out their own chef skills.
 They also serve delicious and fresh sushi here as well.